project-chip/connectedhomeip/docs/getting_started/SDKBasics.md

 data model operations on the cluster (reads / writes / commands).
 They are also responsible for even generation and attribute change reporting.
-Simple cluster logic can be written in the ember callback functions, but more complex cluster logic is handled in the run-time installable interface layers.
+Simple cluster logic can be written in the ember callback functions, but more complex cluster logic is handled in the run-time installed interface layers.

 ## SDK Organization (some key bits)

--   docs ( _quality and recency varies_ )
+-   docs
     -   [docs/guides/BUILDING\.md](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/BUILDING.md) -
         follow this first
     -   [docs/guides/chip_tool_guide.md](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/chip_tool_guide.md) -